gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -B, --benchmark                  Print benchmark time and exit/error after the command is finished.
     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

+List power schedules.
 ```

 #### power-schedules remove

 ```
-Usage: morpheus power-schedules remove [name]
+Usage: morpheus power-schedules remove [schedule]
+    -y, --yes                        Auto Confirm
-    -j, --json                       JSON Output
+    -Q, --query PARAMS               Query parameters.
+PARAMS format is 'foo=bar&category=web' -j, --json                       JSON Output
-    -d, --dry-run                    Dry Run, print the API request instead of executing it.
+    -q, --quiet                      No Output, do not print to stdout -d, --dry-run                    Dry Run, print the API request instead of executing it.
         --curl                       Curl, print the API request as a curl command instead of executing it.
         --scrub                      Mask secrets in output, such as the Authorization header.
 For use with --curl and --dry-run.
-    -q, --quiet                      No Output, do not print to stdout -y, --yes                        Auto Confirm
+    -r, --remote REMOTE              Remote name.
+The current remote is used by default.
+        --remote-url URL             Remote url.
+This allows adhoc requests instead of using a configured remote.
+    -T, --token TOKEN                Access token for authentication with --remote.
+Saved credentials are used by default.
+    -U, --username USERNAME          Username for authentication.
+    -P, --password PASSWORD          Password for authentication.
+    -I, --insecure                   Allow insecure HTTPS communication.  i.e. bad SSL certificate.
     -C, --nocolor                    Disable ANSI coloring
     -B, --benchmark                  Print benchmark time and exit/error after the command is finished.
     -V, --debug                      Print extra output for debugging.